Tea race: Partial list of race participants

-lost — «The wAriel»as lost at sea during the next «tea race» and nothing is known about her fate or the crew.
+lost — The «Ariel» was lost at sea during the next «tea race» and nothing is known about her fate or the crew.

 Cutty Sark is the only (accidentally) three-masted composite tea clipper that has survived to this day, and therefore the world's most famous representative of the magnificent galaxy of sailing clippers, the Hounds of the Ocean.
 In proportions, design and size, the ship is close to the unsurpassed racer — the clipper 'Thermopylae.
 Clipper «Cutty Sark» was built in 1869 at the Scottish shipyard «Linton & Scott» by special order of the shipowner John Willis, to participate in tea races.
 The length of this three-masted vessel with 29 main sails was 64.8 m, beam 11.0 m, draft 6.4 m.
 The Cutty Sark holds the 24-hour record of 363 miles, average ship speed (according to some reports 17.5 knots).